 Air Flow Rate Measurement using a Pitot Static Probe

-If average duct velocities, or mass or volumetric flow rates are required, it is necessary to perform a Pitot traverse of the duct.
+If average duct speeds, or mass or volumetric flow rates are required, it is necessary to perform a Pitot traverse of the duct.
 This involves taking measurements at various positions across the duct.
 Before a traverse is conducted, it is necessary to select a suitable location to perform the survey.
 If possible, avoid traverses close to fans, dampers pipe bends, expansions etc. Try to survey at least 8 duct diameters downstream of the aforementioned elements and 2 duct diameters upstream of these elements.
 The survey is performed with the aid of Fig. 2 below.
 This table is printed on the inside of all the FKT series instruments for quick reference.
 Either the Centroids of Equal Areas or Log-Tchebycheff point distribution may be used.

 Our program FlowScan automates the acquisition of survey data for any of the FKT series manometers.
 It calculates the locations for the survey and integrates the data into flow rates for any rectangular or circular duct.